 If you’re ready to learn, act & reflect, you’ll love Thoughts From The Mountaintop.
 Author, Bill Sutton, Jr., enjoys learning through entertainment with applicable lessons, and from his lessons he enjoys sharing it in a similar way.
 He tries to incorporate stories, analogies, humor and movie or song lines into his weekly thoughts to share easily applicable lessons to be beneficial for your life.
 In response to many inquiries on how he comes up with his weekly ideas to share, he shares from life experiences.
 He says, “Experience is the best teacher, if we learn from our experiences… many of those experiences have been mistakes I have made.
 Mistakes are meant to guide you, not define you.
 If you want to avoid a lot of hard knocks, learn from the mistakes of others!… But more than anything else, I come up with my ideas for my thoughts by being still and listening… Sometimes ideas come at the strangest times; even sometimes in a dream or a random thought in the middle of the night.
 But the number one best place for me is during my times on the mountaintops.
 God knows how I learn, and He uses nature, quiet times, ideas, and my own memory to teach me, and then to show me how to apply the lesson.”

 This is not a traditional devotional.
-Most writings in that category give you a daily lesson, which are valuable yet easy to fall behind on by missing a day.
-The author, Bill Sutton, chose to share thoughts monthly and it’s suggested to read a couple sections each week.
+Most writings in that category give you a daily lesson, which is valuable, yet it’s easy to fall behind on by missing a day.
+The author, Bill Sutton, shared thoughts monthly and suggests reading a couple of sections each week.
 There are one hundred thoughts, designed with eight per month.
-December has additional thoughts shared with twelve readings total for the author’s favorite month, being the Christmas season.
-With that, these books are somewhat seasonal: it’s better to read the January Thoughts in January, instead of July.
+December has additional thoughts shared with twelve readings total for the author’s favorite month, the Christmas season.
+With that, these books are great seasonal gifts for family and friends: “it’s better to read the January Thoughts in January, instead of July”, suggests Bill.